Finland's development cooperation in Ukraine

 Humanitarian aid and mine action

-In 2017–2020, Finland supports humanitarian mine action in eastern Ukraine through the HALO Trust organisation by EUR 1.5 million.
-In 2014–2017, Finland channelled humanitarian assistance to Ukraine through the Office of the UN High Commissioner for Refugees (UNHCR), the Finnish Red Cross and the International Committee of the Red Cross (ICRC), and the World Health Organization (WHO).
+In 2016–2020, Finland supports humanitarian mine action in eastern Ukraine through the HALO Trust organisation by EUR 1.5 million.
+In 2014–2019, Finland channeled humanitarian assistance to Ukraine through the Office of the UN High Commissioner for Refugees (UNHCR), the Finnish Red Cross and the International Committee of the Red Cross (ICRC), and the World Health Organization (WHO).
 Additionally, Finland has supported Ukraine by participating in NATO's partnership projects.

 The DCFTA has had considerable positive development impacts.
 The EU is now the most important destination of Ukrainian exports.
 Trade between Finland and Ukraine is also growing.
 About 80 Finnish companies are currently operating on the Ukrainian markets.